very-good-science/data-ethics-club/how-to-guide/templates/reading-suggestion-issue-template.md

 For each suggestion, please let us know:
 * The name of the content
 * The type of content (paper/blog/video, etc)
-    * Is it a preprint?
+    * Is it a preprint, very recently published, or is there a deadline for feedback?
     * Is it very long?
 If so, do you have a recommended section?
 * A link where it can be accessed
 * Any particular questions or points for discussion